oneconcern/datamon/docs/proposals/diamond-design.md

     Note that uniqueness is required only for any single repo.

 2. Concurrent splits.
-  * Each `split add` command runs with its uniquely generated internal ID: metadata can be safely modified within this namespace.
+  * Each `split add` command runs with its unique split ID: metadata can be safely modified within this namespace.
+  * `split add` commands reusing a previously allocated split ID produce new file lists that are unique to this run.
+    Among all splits started with the same split ID, only the split that first reaches completion will be taken into account, all the other will eventually fail and their work wasted, without corrupting the state of the completed split.

 3. Commit consistency.
   * The diamond is in effect concluded with the first commit associated with it.
 No further action is allowed on a committed diamond.
-  * Any attempt to commit while another commit is in progress is rejected (the operation should normally be fast since only metadata is affected).
+  * Any attempt to commit while another commit is in progress will result in only one of these operations to eventually succeed
-  * For the duration of the commit operation, the diamond is in effect locked in "committing" status.
-  * To recover from uncontrolled failures during a commit (e.g. pod crash,...) this lock is considered stale after some timeout (e.g. 30 sec) and a new commit may be attempted.
+  * Several concurrent attempts to commit the same diamond concurrently result in the same outcome, provided all splits have completed

 4. See below [§ Handling failures](#handling-failures-retries-and-cancellations)

 > **NOTE**: a _controlled_ failure occurs when some exception handling may be performed so the program exits gracefully
-> (example: network outage).
-> _Uncontrolled_ failures are sudden interruptions: pod crash, program panic, ...
+> (example: network outage).  _Uncontrolled_ failures are sudden interruptions: pod crash, program panic, ...
 >
-> Establishing a distinction between an explicitly failed status and some other kind of failures helps to report about
-> the status of ongoing splits.
-It also helps to clean metadata.
+> Datamon does not explicitly distinguish between these different cases: a split is either "done" or "running", running
+> meaning more precisely "not done", which implies that it may have failed and will never complete.

 ### Handling conflicts